-- The City will make COVID-19 testing available at no cost to all employees within the exposed group, with the following exceptions: - Employees who were not present during the period of an outbreak identified by a local health department or the relevant 14-day period; - No testing is required for fully vaccinated employee who do not have COVID-19 symptoms; and - No testing is required for COVID-19 cases for 90 days after the initial onset of COVID-19 symptoms or, for COVID-19 cases who never developed symptoms, 90 days after the first positive test. - COVID-19 testing will be provided at no cost to employees during employees' working hours. - COVID-19 testing consists of the following: - Testing shall be made available to all employees in the exposed group and then again one week later.
+- The City will make COVID-19 testing available at no cost to all employees within the exposed group, with the following exceptions: - Employees who were not present during the period of an outbreak identified by a local health department or the relevant 14-day period; and - No testing is required for COVID-19 cases for 90 days after the initial onset of COVID-19 symptoms or, for COVID-19 cases who never developed symptoms, 90 days after the first positive test. - COVID-19 testing will be provided at no cost to employees during employees' working hours. - COVID-19 testing consists of the following: - Testing shall be made available to all employees in the exposed group and then again one week later.
 Negative COVID-19 test results of employees with COVID-19 exposure will not impact the duration of any quarantine period required by, or orders issued by, the local health department.